woodyk/optimus/README.md

 #### Running Optimus

 Optimus can be run with a few different options.
 The following example would be very common.
-This will run once on interface eth0 for 1000 packets, injecting to ElasticSearch node 192.168.0.10:9200, saving 1024 bytes of the payload, and processing layer 7 information such as protocol and HTTP headers.
+This will run once on interface eth0 for 1000 packets, injecting to Elasticsearch node 192.168.0.10:9200, saving 1024 bytes of the payload, and processing layer 7 information such as protocol and HTTP headers.

 ```
 cd bin